Address

 Friendliness of staff: exceptional personnel, happy to talk to you

 Museum of the Moving Image is located in Astoria, Queens, in a former building of what is now the Kaufman Astoria Studios.
-For anyone interested in movies or television this is a must see destination.
-Today’s visit was to see “The Humans of Sesame Street,” a wonderful walk down memory lane (including photos, video and conversation), with the “human cast” of this groundbreaking show.
+For anyone interested in movies or television this venue is a must !

 It is “…the only museum in the U.S. dedicated to exploring the art, history and technology of the moving image…Embracing a wide range of subjects, from nineteenth century optical toys to the latest in digital art, the Museum explores every phase of the production, promotion, and exhibition of moving images.
 It offers an engaging, highly interactive core exhibition, programs of contemporary and classic films from around the world, discussion with leading figures in film and television, a unique collection, inspiring educational programs for learners of all ages, stimulating changing exhibitions, and ground breaking online projects.” (website) A truer description couldn’t be written!

 Restrooms are located on the first and third floors.
-The restroom on the third floor is not handicapped-accessible (there is no handrails in the stall).
-The others each have a handicapped-accessible stall.
+The restroom on the third floor is not accessible (there are no handrails in the stall).
+The others each have an accessible stall.
 A baby-changing station can be found in the first floor restroom near the elevator.

 All of the personnel we encountered were exceptional.
 They all seemed genuinely happy to talk to us and answer all of our questions.